FuzzyNoodle/Fuzzy-Spooder/README.md

 #### Spool Holders
 Spool holder weight is a user input value in grams.
 The default spool holder weight can be
-- set in the sketh using the `setCurrentSpoolHolderWeight(weight)` method, or
+- Set in the sketh using the `setCurrentSpoolHolderWeight(weight)` method.
+This method only works for the first time, where there is no previous data in the EEPROM, to prevent user set values being overridden upon reboot.
-- adjusted in the spooder UI.
+- Adjusted in the spooder UI.
+- Loaded from preset values.

-There are additional 5 slots of preset spool holders, each with its name and weight.
+There are additional slots (up to 32 maximum) of preset spool holders, each with its name and weight.
 They are defined in the `\data\config.json` file.
 These preset spool holders can be selected in the spooder UI.